Events

 Sunday, September 14, 1 pm.

-In 2007 there is a serious retrospective exhibition of the work of Georg Baselitz at the Royal Academy of Arts, curated by Norman Rosenthal, who first exhibited paintings by Baselitz in the early 70s.
-Baselitz travels to London to lecture at the RA and revisits his exhibition together with Rosenthal.
-They discuss the work, paintings and sculptures, and the artist's beginnings and progress.
+In 2007 there was a retrospective exhibition of the work of Georg Baselitz at the Royal Academy of Arts, curated by Norman Rosenthal, who first exhibited paintings by Baselitz in the early 70s.
+Baselitz traveled to London to lecture at the Royal Academy and revisited his exhibition there with Rosenthal.
+They discussed the work, paintings and sculptures, and the artist's beginnings and progress.

 Seating limited to 27.